kvnlnt/server/README.md

 Why don't you just clone this repo and try it out for yourself?

 ## SETUP
+If you haven't got them installed already :D

     brew intall node
     brew install jq